 Q: What if I don’t know how to code?

-Q: Are there prizes?
+Q: Were there prizes?

 A: Yes!
-There are $5,000 in cash prizes and we raffled special prizes (e.g. monitors and drones).
+There was $5,000 in cash prizes and we raffled special prizes (e.g. monitors and drones).

-Q: Is there travel assistance?
+Q: Was there travel assistance?

-Q: Where do I sleep?
+Q: Where did people sleep?

-Q: Will there be food?
+Q: Was there food?